.png)

 Panel session

-The evolving and changing role of the MDT
+The evolving / changing role of the Multi-Disciplinary Team (MDT)

 Facilitator - Dr Mark O'Carroll